srijaniroy/SudokuSketcher/README.md

 # SudokuSketcher
-This is a Sudoku Solving Visualizer
+This is a Sudoku Solving Visualizer made using Pygame